WladimirWagner/videoflix_backend/README.md

 ### Configuration
 The project uses SMTP for email sending. **Each developer must configure their own SMTP data.**

+#### Dynamic Frontend URL Detection
+The system automatically detects the current domain and port from the request and generates appropriate frontend URLs for email links:
+- **Development**: Backend on port 8000 → Frontend on port 5500
+- **Production**: Backend on port 443 → Frontend on port 443 (HTTPS)
+- **Fallback**: Uses `FRONTEND_URL` from settings if request context is not available

 #### Email Configuration in .env File

 Create a `.env` file in the project root with your SMTP data: